 (E) Exemptions.
-Contracts awarded in accordance with this section under emergency circumstances as described and defined above are exempt from the requirements of this Chapter and Chapters 12A, 12B, 12C and 12D.A.
-However, the department head must comply with the certification requirement of Administrative Code Section 12D.A.15(A)(2).
-It is, however, the policy of the Board of Supervisors for contracting departments to make every effort to comply with the provisions of Chapters 12A, 12B, 12C and 12D.A.
-In order to effectuate this policy, the department heads authorized to enter into construction contracts and their staff members shall collaborate with the HRC Director and HRC staff members periodically to create a list of responsible contractors qualified to perform various types of emergency work, making every effort to include qualified, responsible MBE and WBE contractors on that list.
-The HRC shall be responsible for outreach efforts to make sure that MBE and WBE contractors are aware of the opportunity to be considered for the list.
+Contracts awarded in accordance with this section under emergency circumstances as described and defined above are exempt from the requirements of this Chapter and Chapters 12A, 12B, 12C and 12D.AChapter 14B.
+However, the department head must comply with the certification requirement of Administrative Code Section 12D.A.15(A)(2Chapter 14B).
+It is, however, the policy of the Board of Supervisors for contracting departments to make every effort to comply with the provisions of Chapters 12A, 12B.
+12C and 12D.AChapter 14B.
+In order to effectuate this policy, the department heads authorized to enter into construction contracts and their staff members shall collaborate with the HRC Director and HRC staff members periodically to create a list of responsible contractors gualified to perform various types of emergency work, making every effort to include gualified, responsible, and certified LBE-MBE and WBE contractors on that list.
+The HRC shall be responsible for outreach efforts to make sure that certified LBE MBE and WBE contractors are aware of the opportunity to be considered for the list.
 The contract awarding departments or commissions shall be responsible for evaluating and determining whether contractors are responsible and qualified to perform the various scopes of work.
-The department heads of departments authorized to execute construction contracts shall report quarterly to the Board of Supervisors regarding MBE/WBE inclusion on the list of responsible and qualified contractors for emergency contracts, a description of each emergency contract awarded, the reason why the work was performed under these emergency procedures, and whether the emergency contract was awarded to an MBE or WBE contractor.
+The department heads of departments authorized to execute construction contracts shall report quarterly to the Board of Supervisors regarding MBE/WBE LBE inclusion on the list of responsible and qualified contractors for emergency contracts, a description of each emergency contract awarded, the reason why the work was performed under these emergency procedures, and whether the emergency contract was awarded to an MBE or WBE LBE contractor.
 Such reports shall be referred to a Board committee for public hearing.